-5.2.2 To connect a pressure vessel
+5.2.2 To connect the expansion vessel

-- 1 Connect a suitably dimensioned and preset pressure vessel for the heating system.
+- 1 Connect a suitably dimensioned and preset expansion vessel for the heating system.
 There may not be any hydraulic blocking elements between the heat generator and the safety valve. - 2 Position the pressure vessel in an easily accessible place (maintenance, parts replacement).